renatodellosso/The-Long-North/Locations/Towns & Cities/Hardstone.md

 Hardstone is a mining village at the base of the western mountains.
 It provides stone and metals mined out of the nearby caverns to the rest of the march.

 A mindflayer, [[Fjaxes]], is hiding deep in the caves and has a collection of tadpoles.
-They would like to implant one into the dragon [[Denefel]].